-Written on the wall of the administration building on the SES campus is what our co-founder Dr. Norman Geisler once said: “Apologetics is simply to defend the faith and thereby destroy arguments and every proud obstacle against the knowledge of God.
+As SES co-founder Dr. Norman Geisler once said: “Apologetics is simply to defend the faith and thereby destroy arguments and every proud obstacle against the knowledge of God.
 It is opening the door, clearing the rubble, and getting rid of the hurdles so that people can come to Christ.”
 In short, we believe apologetics is simply loving people enough to answer their honest questions.
 SES is committed to the classical apologetics approach of meeting people where they are as we seek to lead them to the cross.
 We believe general revelation (e.g., creation) and special revelation (e.g., the Bible) combine to give us the evidence that reveals the truth of Christ’s redemptive work as Savior.